 - Increased use of alcohol, tobacco, or other drugs

 If this period is bringing up tough experiences for you, please know that it is understandable.
 Humans are social beings.
 Social support is central to physical and psychological health.
-It isn’t the number of relationships we have, that help us cope with crisis, but the positive experiences we get from these relationships that do.
+It isn’t the number of relationships we have that help us cope with crisis, but the positive experiences we get from these relationships.

-Suddenly with social distancing, there could be a lot that is missing – sense of love and belonging, meaningful activities, usual ways to de-stress etc. Especially if you’re someone who is older or have a history of anxiety, depression or a violent relationship at home, this could be particularly hard.
+With the social distancing required in recent months there could be a lot that is missing – sense of love and belonging, meaningful activities, usual ways to de-stress etc. Especially if you’re someone who is older or have a history of anxiety, depression or a violent relationship at home, this could be particularly hard.
 Also, spending too much time with family when there are frequent arguments or conflicts can also be frustrating.

 In these difficult times, we require social closeness more than ever before.
 Although we are using the term ‘social distancing’, let’s think of this period as something that requires physical distancing – to be physically away from people but still, emotionally close.

-In these times, remember it isn’t only the usual things we love, that help.
-Any positive interaction – even as much as a smiling ‘good morning’ is worth something.
+Start small.
+Any positive interaction – even as little as a smiling ‘good morning’ is worth something.
 To make the most of interactions, consider showing genuine interest in others and how they’re coping – offering help where you can, asking what would help others, or just listening to them would make the cut.
-Sharing positive news, bringing up old memories can be a ‘feel-good’ for most people at this time.
-An activity that could help is organizing old photo and video albums.
-Reminiscing old times can make us feel more secure and attached in our relationships.
+Sharing positive news, bringing up old memories can be a ‘feel-good’ for many people at this time.
+An activity that could help is organizing old photo and video albums..

 Dinners, counselling sessions, book club meetings, happy hours, dates, movie nights, karaoke, workouts, and game nights – schedule them all online.
-Of course, they fall short to being around people physically.
-But at this point, they’d still do good for us.
+Of course, they fall short compared to being around people physically.
+But at this point, they’d still do us good.
 Research says that being able to look at other’s facial expressions can help with feelings of loneliness and depression.
-Currently, there are apps that allow us to watch movies and play games together, while we’re all away.
-In all likelihood, technology is going to adapt and boom to give us the most it can during this period.
+Currently there are apps that allow us to watch movies and play games together, while we’re still apart.

 Chances are that despite all the planning there will be evenings when we’re still alone, wondering when it will all end.
 It’s important to accept that loneliness is something we will experience.
 At these times, even imagining a warm hug from a loved one can calm us down.
 Spraying your favourite scent and getting into a comfortable spot under the blanket, drinking a warm beverage, taking a shower, lighting candles, journaling your feelings are some ways to comfort yourself in the moment.